custom-cover-arrow

 Impact and success of the Traumjob Campus

-450 students were actively using the Traumjob Campus within the first year after launching and is now, as of 2025, utilised by more than 4000 students nationwide.
+450 students were actively using the Traumjob Campus within the 1st year after launch.

 © Linda Klotzbach 2025